nkiesel/YRA-Marks/README.md

 Francisco Bay and some other "interesting" marks.
 The information here was collected from multiple sources:

- * existing web sites
+ * Existing web sites
  * NOAA ENC charts
- * sailing clubs
+ * Sailing clubs
  * [USCG Weekly Light List Volume6][llv6]

 Of course I do not claim that any of this information is correct and strongly